ngageoint/wedge-maker-4-gis/README.md

 ###Pull Requests

 If you'd like to contribute to this project, please make a pull request.
 We'll review the pull request and discuss the changes.
 This project is in the public domain within the United States and all changes to the core public domain portions will be released back into the public domain.
 By submitting a pull request, you are agreeing to comply with this waiver of copyright interest.
-Modifications to dependencies under copyright-based open source licenses are subject to the origin license conditions.
+Modifications to dependencies under copyright-based open source licenses are subject to the original license conditions.